Charmonium Transport in Ultra-Relativistic Heavy-Ion Collisions at the LHC: Introduction

 \section{Introduction}

-The production of charmonia in ultra-relativistic heavy-ion collisions (URHICs) has been an active area of research for almost four decades.
-The initially proposed $\jpsi$ suppression signature of Quark-Gluon Plasma (QGP) formation~\cite{Matsui:1986dk} has developed into more comprehensive transport models that account for regeneration mechanisms as dictated by the principle of detailed balance, see, \eg, Refs.~\cite{Rapp:2008tf,Braun-Munzinger:2009dzl,Liu:2015izf,Andronic:2024oxz} for reviews.
-Abundant charm production at the Large Hadron Collider (LHC), with around 100 charm-anticharm quark pairs in a central Pb-Pb collision at a center-of-mass energy of 5.02\,TeV per nucleon pair, has led to predictions of a substantial amount of regenerated charmonia which have been confirmed by experiment.
-This signature features an approximately constant (or even rising) $\jpsi$ yield with collision centrality in terms of the nuclear modification factor, $\raa$, a concentration of this ``extra" yield at relatively low momenta, and an appreciable elliptic flow inherited from charm quarks that are being dragged along with the expanding fireball prior to recombination into charmonium~\cite{Zhao:2011cv,Song:2011xi,Zhou:2014kka,Ferreiro:2014bia,He:2021zej}.
+The production of charmonia in ultra-relativistic heavy-ion collisions (URHICs) is an active area of research since four decades ago.
+The initially proposed $\jpsi$ suppression signature of quark-gluon plasma (QGP) formation~\cite{Matsui:1986dk} has developed into more comprehensive transport models that account for regeneration mechanisms as dictated by the principle of detailed balance which ensures that the abundances of charmonia approach their pertinent equilibrium limits, see, \eg, Refs.~\cite{Rapp:2008tf,Braun-Munzinger:2009dzl,Liu:2015izf,Andronic:2024oxz} for reviews.
+Abundant charm production at the Large Hadron Collider (LHC), with around 100 charm-anticharm quark pairs in a central Pb-Pb collision at a center-of-mass energy of 5.02\,TeV per nucleon pair, has led to predictions of a substantial amount of regenerated charmonia which have been confirmed by experiment~\cite{ALICE:2016flj,Bai:2020svs,ALICE:2023gco,ALICE:2022jeh,ALICE:2019lga,ALICE:2019nrq}.
+This signature features an approximately constant (or even rising) $\jpsi$ yield with collision centrality in terms of the nuclear modification factor, $\raa$, and a concentration of the regeneration yield at relatively low momenta~\cite{Zhao:2011cv,Song:2011xi,Zhou:2014kka,Ferreiro:2014bia}.
+In addition, the regenerated charmonia exhibit an appreciable elliptic flow inherited from the recombining charm and anti-charm quarks that have been dragged along with the expanding fireball~\cite{He:2021zej}.
 However, significant model uncertainties remain, most notably in the underlying assumptions about the $\jpsi$ dissociation temperature, which controls the onset of regeneration in the cooling fireball, and in the input charm cross section, which determines the equilibrium limit of the charmonia and thus controls the magnitude of the regeneration.
-The experimental knowledge about the total charm cross section in proton-proton (pp) collisions has much advanced in recent years, with higher precision and an improved assessment of the contribution of charm baryons which has led to a noticeable increase in the value of the cross section~\cite{ALICE:2021dhb}.
+For example, the Statistical Hadronization Model (SHM) offers a complementary perspective, where all charmonium states are produced via statistical hadronization at a fixed common temperature corresponding the pseudo-critical temperature of the chiral cross-over transition, $T_{\rm pc} \simeq 160$\,MeV~\cite{Andronic:2021erx} (see also Ref.~\cite{Capellino:2023cxe}), while most transport models are based on a hierarchy of dissociation temperatures that is correlated with the charmonium binding energies.
+Both transport and SHM models are quite sensitive to the amount of charm-anti-charm quark pairs in the fireball.
+Fortunately, the experimental knowledge about the total charm cross section in proton-proton (pp) collisions has much advanced in recent years.
+With higher precision and an improved assessment of the contribution of charm baryons a noticeable increase in the value of the cross section has emerged~\cite{ALICE:2021dhb}.